Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 ### Launch the CachyOS Kernel Manager

 Select 'Configure' and under 'Options,' select the 'RC - Release Candidate,' then click on 'Build Kernel.'
-(Only do this if you do not have the latest CachyOS RC release kernel listed)
 After that, execute the installation to install the kernel.
-Boot again into you USB Drive and Mount all the root and boot partitions and access it with chroot and change you Bootloader config to:
+Boot again into you USB Drive and Mount the root and boot partition and access it with chroot and change you Bootloader config to:

 ```
 title Arch Linux